Skip to main content

 Set trigger

-Choose Prospect promoted trigger.
+Choose the Prospect promoted trigger.

 3

-Add Create task action
+Add create task action

-• Title: “Schedule onboarding meeting with [household name]”
+• Title: “Schedule onboarding meeting with

 • Due: 2 days from now